Maryna77777/FilmLibrary/README.md

  <h2>Film Library</h2>

-Training project of creation RESTful. <br>
+Training project of creation RESTful API. <br>
 The main purpose of the project is to apply the knowledge of Java using the Spring Boot framework and repository technology Spring DATA JPA.<br>

 <h3>Technologies used:</h3>